lmammino/loige.co/content/posts/2023-03-26_the-senior-dev/index.md

 ### Understanding the business

-To be an active level in your organisation, you need to be able to understand the business as deeply as possible.
+To be an active lever in your organisation, you need to be able to understand the business as deeply as possible.

 Do you know what's the purpose of the business?
 What's the long-term vision?
 Is there a clear strategy?
 What are the unique strengths and what are the weaknesses?